Revolution-Game-Creation-Group/200wordrpg.github.io/index.md

 ### Why?
 What is this?

-This little competition exists for two primary reasons:
+This little challenge exists for two primary reasons:

 **1) Encourage participants to make a complete Role-Playing Game**.
 It's hard to work on a game, and much harder to finish one.
 This is an opportunity for participants to brainstorm, write, edit, playtest, and polish a game idea from start to finish.